nrjones8/blog/content/muni-citations-on-rainy-days.md

 ![Rain by day of week](images/rain_by_day_of_week.png "Number of days it rained, by day of week")

-A simple linear model can account for the day of the week, estimating the number of citations handed out based on (1) the day of week and (2) the weather.
+A simple linear model can account for the day of the week, estimating the number of citations handed out based on (1) the day of week and (2) whether it rained or not.
 When accounting for day of the week, the presence of rain was still associated with an increase of about 18 citations on a given day - see the end of this post for details of the regression model.

 ![Citations by day of week, weather](images/boxplot_by_weather_day.png "Citations by day of week, weather")